EEXCESS/c4/README.md

 Please see the [README.md](CitationBuilder/README.md) of the CitationBuilder module for details.

 # searchBar
 A module that adds a search bar to the bottom of the page, which enables to show and modify the query and display the results.
+A working example using the searchBar can be found in [examples/searchBar_Paragraphs](examples/searchBar_Paragraphs)
 * ```init(tabs[,config])```: initializes the search bar with a set of visualization widgets (parameter tabs) and custom configuration options (optional parameter config).
 The ```tabs``` parameter specifies the [visualization widgets](https://github.com/EEXCESS/visualization-widgets) to use for displaying the result in the following format:
   ```